NathanBurgessDev/tabletop-war-game-helper/readme.md

 - You can then remove or update an operatives state using the buttons in the bottom left

 - You can create your own markers using the generateCircle.py

+# I really need to clean up this repo